NCBI-Hackathons/ViruSpy/README.md

 Viruses across multiple virus families are found integrated in host genomes.
 The genes that are integrated depends upon the specific viral integration.
 Sometimes the integration event is a complete genome or partial genome.

-## What is ViruSpy?
+# Workflow

-ViruSpy is a program for identiying viral genes and genomes from metagenomic datasets.
-This pipeline first obtains a set of reference sequences from the NCBI Viral RefSeq server, or as input from the user, and constructs a BLAST database.
+The pipeline obtains a set of reference sequences from the NCBI Viral RefSeq server, or as input from the user, and constructs a BLAST database from it.
 Next it runs [Magic-BLAST](https://ncbi.github.io/magicblast/) to align reads from an SRA library to the BLAST database.
 Magic-BLAST is used here to obtain all the virus-like sequences from a metagenomic sample for use with MegaHit, succinct De Bruin graph based genome assembly software.
 Contigs built by MegaHit are then run through Glimmer3 to predict open reading frames and RPS-TBLASTN to predict conserved protein domains.
 Output files from both of these methods are combined to identify a high confidence set of viral contigs.

 In addition, VirusSpy attempts to extend the viral contigs with host reads by an iterative process that we call BUD: building up domains.
 The BUDing process

-# Workflow
+# Detailed

 ViruSpy gathers reference viral genomes through either a user-supplied FASTA file or BLAST database.
 Reads from the provided SRA ID are searched against this database using Magic-BLAST to find putative viral reads.